Our policy is available in 16 Languages.

-The purpose of this policy is to explain how the Verizon companies located outside the United States (which we will collectively refer to in this policy as “Verizon”, “we”, “our”, or “us”) collect and use your personal data.
+The purpose of this policy is to explain how the Verizon companies (which we will collectively refer to in this policy as “Verizon”, “we”, “our”, or “us”) collect and use your personal data.
 Privacy laws around the globe require Verizon to provide you with certain information applicable to our collection of your personal data.
 In addition to this general policy, you may receive additional information as to how we use your personal data based upon how you interact with us.

 Verizon collects personal data from customers and their employees, applicants, end users, suppliers, website visitors, application users, and job candidates.
 The personal data collected may include: name, address, telephone number (wireline and/or mobile), email address, the name of your company or employer, individual contact names and job titles, fax numbers, IP addresses, device identification and location information, service and site usage information, billing and transaction information, and credit card or other financial information.
 The nature of the information we collect will depend upon, for example, the service(s) being ordered or promoted.
 For customers who use our telematics services, we also collect vehicle and driving information, including information such as location and speed.